Fare Enforcement and Riders’ Rights

 This protest of fare policy, for its own sake, is intended to illuminate regional transit plans that lack vision and public input.
 Sound Transit 3 employs old technology, and its funding mechanisms don’t support traffic flow or the economy.
 Please consider:

 1) Mass transit should be free – to address economic injustice and to compensate riders spending their time supporting the public good (environment and freight mobility).
-Transit fares should be paid with user fees that discourage unnecessary driving, using fees to fund transit so higher prices reduce gridlock.
+Transit fares should be paid with mobility fees that discourage unnecessary driving, using fees to fund transit and reduce gridlock.
 At the least, fares should be lowered during rush hour.
 The current fare enforcement also harms our tourism economy, with visitors intimidated and confused by a nine-page fare explanation.

-2) We need a regional transit system that actually saves time – higher-speed trains – that function as a central spine from Everett to Olympia (and beyond) which are supported by local bus routes that can be adjusted to changing demand; not a massive public works project that locks us into slow rail and obsolete routes.
-People’s time is critical to choosing transit, and climate change requires that we replace short-hop air travel with higher-speed trains.
+2) We need a regional transit system that actually saves time – higher-speed trains – that function as a central spine from Everett to Olympia (and beyond to replace short-hop air travel ) which are supported by local bus routes that can be adjusted to changing demand; not a massive public works project that locks us into slow rail and obsolete routes.
+People’s time is critical to choosing transit, with reports that Lynnwood Link ridership amounted to a pathetic 6,643 boardings in March 2025.
+Express buses, now discontinued, were faster.
+Light rail costs vs. benefits is so dysfunctional that Sound Transit is resorting to shaming people out of their cars with their “Mindless Habit” ad campaign depicting commuters as zombies.

 3) An efficient system should shift funds from half-empty, polluting school buses to public transit (with student safety escorts).
 Technology exists to produce clean-energy, pollution-free buses, and they could be built in our region, fueling jobs and safe exports.